Noahs-ARK/NeurboParser/README.md

 ## To replicate the results

 You will first need to put 100-dimensional pretrained GloVe embedding [3] under 'embedding/'.
-Default hyperparameter values in the scripts are used in [1].
+Default hyperparameters in the scripts are used in [1].

 The current version of DyNet uses some difference strategies to deal with numerical issues from older versions.
-Based on our expericence, we expect the current parser has slightly better evaluation numbers on benchmark datasets than those describsed in [1].
+Based on our experience, we expect the current parser has slightly better evaluation numbers on benchmark datasets than those described in [1].

-We are still working on adopting new version of DyNet for the Multitask models.
+We are still working on adopting new version of DyNet for the multitask models.

 ## References